Our research is driven by the Monash University Disaster Resilience Initiative (MUDRI)

 Through high-quality research, education and community engagement, we are challenging and supporting communities, governments and organisations to strengthen their resilience against major disasters.

-Victorian Community-based Resilience Building Activities
+Victorian Community-Based Resilience Building Case Studies

 Emergency Management Victoria (EMV) and the Monash University Disaster Resilience Initiative (MUDRI) share a strong interest in helping communities develop their resilience, particularly in the setting of disasters / emergencies / unexpected events.

+The Compendium is a resource of community strengthening activities.
 People interested in strengthening the resilience of their communities can draw on the examples and expertise embedded within each project.